 The Interlibrary loan service is the process of acquiring materials NOT held in the New Baden Public Library.
 In order to obtain a book or article, the patron must fill out a request form.
 This service is offered free of charge.
 It generally takes 3-7 days to get a book into our library.
 Materials that are rare, in fragile condition, in high use or non-circulating in most libraries take considerably longer and may be impossible to acquire.
 Most libraries do not offer rush service and most do not grant renewals.

-• Copies – 10 cents per side copied.
+• Copies – 20 cents per side copied (black and white) 35 cents per page color.
 No discounts will be made for using your own paper.

 • Replacement of lost library card – $1.00 first replacement – $5.00 each additional replacement